HALL ALLOCATION POLICY FOR UNDERGRADUATE STUDENTS (FOR RESIDENTIAL YEAR RESIDENCES)

 - The shortest traveling time shown in search result will be used;

-NB: The one-way traveling time (TT) determined by Hong Kong eTransport is not necessarily the actual traveling time that a student spends on any given day, nor does it necessarily reflect the actual transport modes that s/he utilizes.
+NB: The one-way traveling time (TT) determined by HKeMobility is not necessarily the actual traveling time that a student spends on any given day, nor does it necessarily reflect the actual transport modes that s/he utilizes.
 However, it provides a common base and an officially verifiable reference point for the University’s housing allocation which is considered standardized.
 Therefore, this is the only reference point that will be honored by the University.

 University Housing Quota Allocation for Groups

 Eligible students should first apply to the University housing lottery and, if unsuccessful, subsequently may be considered for housing through the allocation for groups.

 Below are the list of eligible groups and the respective quotas for University housing: